eggbiskit/graveyardscene/README.md

-# graveyardscene
 CMPM121 Game Technologies - HW 1

 **Description**
 In the spirit of Halloween I wanted to make a spooky graveyard with a crow character.
 I included some dead trees and tombstones, along with some lamps and pumpkins.
+I used fences to make a separate, "secret" part of the graveyard to make it more fun to explore.
+I found and used 24 unique objects in total.

+*Press 1/2/3/4 for first/third/ortho/moving perspectives.*

 **3D models used**
 [FREE Cartoon Halloween Pack - Mobile/VR](https://assetstore.unity.com/packages/3d/environments/fantasy/free-cartoon-halloween-pack-mobile-vr-45896)

-- Lamp_02 (2)
+- Lamp_02 (4)
 - Lamp_03 (2)
 - WitchBroom_01
-- Grass_D (floor)
+- Grass_D (floor, 1)
 - Moonshine (skybox)

 [Halloween Cemetery Set](https://assetstore.unity.com/packages/3d/environments/fantasy/halloween-cemetery-set-19125)